zeenah-bio/medical-appointment-no-show-prediction/README.md

-Medical Appointment No-Show Prediction
+# 🏥 Medical Appointment No-Show Prediction

-Project Overview :
+## 📌 Project Scope

-This project aims to predict whether a patient will miss a scheduled medical appointment (No-show) using machine learning techniques.
+This project aims to predict whether a patient will miss a scheduled medical appointment (No-show) using machine learning techniques applied to healthcare appointment data.

-🎯 Objective :

-To build a predictive model that helps healthcare systems reduce missed appointments and improve resource management.

----

- Dataset Information :

-- Source: Kaggle (Medical Appointment No Shows)
-- Size: 110,000+ records
-- Features include:
-  - Age
-  - Gender
-  - SMS_received
-  - WaitingDays
-  - Medical conditions (Diabetes, Hypertension)
+## 📊 Dataset Source
+The dataset used is the **Medical Appointment No Shows** dataset from Kaggle.

+Main file:
-  - Neighbourhood
+- KaggleV2-May-2016.csv

-Target Variable:
-- `No_show` (0 = Attended, 1 = Missed)

----

-⚙️ Project Workflow
+## ⚙️ Project Workflow

-1. Data Loading & Inspection
+1. Data loading and inspection
-2. Data Cleaning & Preprocessing
+2. Data cleaning and preprocessing
-3. Feature Engineering
+3. Feature engineering
 4. Exploratory Data Analysis (EDA)
-5. Model Training
+5. Model training
-6. Model Evaluation
+6. Model evaluation
-7. Model Improvement
+7. Model comparison

+## 🤖 Models Used
+- Logistic Regression
+- Balanced Logistic Regression
+- Random Forest
+- XGBoost

+## 📈 Key Findings
+- The dataset is imbalanced
+- WaitingDays was the most influential feature
+- XGBoost achieved better recall for identifying no-show patients

+## ▶️ How to Run the Notebook
+1. Open: `NoShow_Project.ipynb`
+2. Make sure the dataset is in the same folder
+3. Install dependencies:

+pip install -r requirements.txt

+4. Run all cells

+## 📁 Repository Contents
+- NoShow_Project.ipynb → Full ML pipeline
+- KaggleV2-May-2016.csv → Dataset
+- requirements.txt → Dependencies

+## 🔄 Note
-This repository will be continuously updated based on feedback and further improvements.....
+This repository is continuously updated based on feedback and improvements.